Max Mosley: March Engineering

-Tyrrell started making its own cars towards the end of 1970, and March's 1971 program in Formula One was much reduced, with no recognised front-running driver.
+Tyrrell started making its own cars towards the end of 1970, and March's 1971 programme in Formula One was much reduced, with no recognised front-running driver.
 The Firestone and STP sponsorship was insufficient and Mosley failed to attract a large backer for 1971.
 Motorsport author Mike Lawrence has suggested that the shortfall forced him into short-term deals, which maintained cashflow, but were not in the best long-term interests of the company.
 Mosley negotiated a deal for the team to use Alfa Romeo engines in a third car, bringing much needed funding.
 The engines proved uncompetitive, and his hopes of an ongoing partnership with the Italian automobile manufacturer were not met.
 Nonetheless, March again finished third in the constructors championship, and works driver Ronnie Peterson, in a Cosworth DFV-powered car, was second in the Drivers' Championship.
 March's financial woes continued: the company had lost £71,000 at the end of 1971.
 Mosley and Rees disagreed over how to rectify the situation and Rees left March early in 1972.

 March was more successful in selling large numbers of customer cars in the lower formulae.
 Mosley organised extensive test sessions for the 1971 cars for journalists and drivers, and arranged a successful scheme for drivers to rent cars and engines for the season, rather than buying them outright.
 Losing money on a deal to supply Jochen Neerpasch, then motorsport manager at Ford, with a Formula Two car paid off when Neerpasch moved to BMW and offered March an exclusive deal to use BMW's Formula Two engine for the 1973 season.
 March cars powered by BMW engines won five of the next 11 European Formula Two championships.

 Although March considered quitting Formula One on several occasions, money was always found to support at least one car.
 Motorsport historian Mike Lawrence credits Mosley with pressing for a six-wheeled March to be built as a draw for sponsors, having seen the popularity with fans of Tyrrell's six-wheeled P34.
 The resulting March 2-4-0 never competed in Formula One, but generated the required publicity and a Scalextric slotcar model was profitable.
 Mosley spent much of his time negotiating deals for drivers with sponsorship and was also successful in selling Marches to other Formula One teams, such as Williams and Penske.
 The cars were rarely frontrunners, although the works team won a single race in both 1975 and 1976.
 By the end of 1977, Mosley was fed up with the struggle to compete in Formula One with no resources and left to work for FOCA full-time, selling his shares in the company to Herd but remaining as a director.
 March's involvement in Formula One ended the same year.